Horse-collar tackle: Punishment

 In the NFL, the horse-collar tackle results in a 15-yard personal foul penalty and an automatic first down.
 The penalty is assessed as if it were a dead ball foul if the opposing offense gains yards.
 It will often also result in a league-imposed fine on the player.
 Roy Williams was the first player suspended for repeated violations of the rule.
 The one-game suspension was given following a horse-collar tackle on Philadelphia Eagles quarterback Donovan McNabb that occurred on December 16, 2007, and it was Williams' third violation of the rule of the 2007 season.

-The tackle was made illegal in the CFL for the 2007 season.
+The tackle was made illegal in the CFL and the NFL in 2005 and for the 2007 season for CFL.
 The horse collar tackle was legal through the 2007–2008 season in college football but was banned by the NCAA after criticism from pundits and coaches for the 2008–2009 season as part of a package that adopted several NFL rules into the college game.

 The National Federation of State High School Associations added a penalty for horse-collar tackles for the 2009 season.
+It was outlawed a year earlier in Massachusetts, which played by NCAA rules until 2018, and Texas, which still uses the NCAA rule book with modifications approved by the University Interscholastic League.